 90ml milk (you can add a pinch of cayenne if you like or mustard powder for a nice kick)

-2 rashers of bacon – fried an chopped up
+2 rashers of bacon – fried, cooled and chopped up

 • Rub butter into the flour.
 Add baking powder and salt.

-• Pour in 3/4 of milk to begin with and stir until forms a soft dough, you dont want it sticky at all so only add as much milk as you need.
+• Pour in 3/4 of milk to begin with and stir until forms a soft dough, add more if required.
+You don’t want it sticky at all so only add as much milk as you need.

 • Press dough out roughly to a circle shape about 2inch thick with the palm of your hand, you don’t need a rolling pin.
 Cut out your prefered scone size and place on baking tray, not too close together.
+I use a glass tumbler to cut scone shapes – top of a wine glass will do too!
 Brush with a little milk.

 Bake for 12-15min.
 Cool a little then spread with butter and enjoy!

 What are you hoping to achieve this year?
-Let me know and if you make these scones then show me some pics J love seeing your creations!
+Let me know and if you make these scones then show me some pics, I love seeing your creations!